 Due to class-size limitations, the Studio School does not allow enrollment solely for the use of equipment and facilities, nor offer rental of studio time, equipment, or facilities for working artists.
 The school uses English as the medium of instruction, and all students are assumed to have proficiency in English, particularly with regard to understanding statements and instructions about safety and equipment operation.
 Students at advanced levels looking to work independently must have faculty approval for their projects and be registered for either advanced-level courses or Independent Study.

 The Glassell School of Art does not offer payment plans.
 Tuition and fees are due in full at the time of registration.
 Workshops are priced individually.

-Lab fees cover equipment use and maintenance in all studios; photography chemicals; ceramic glazes; printmaking inks; live model fees; hazardous waste disposal; and miscellaneous supplies.
-Lab fees do not include personal supplies such as clay, canvas, paints, photographic paper, brushes and tools.
+Tuition covers the costs of the class, including all lab, registration and technology fees.
+The amount paid by the students covers equipment use and maintenance in all studios; as well as chemicals and other supplies, including but not limited to, photography chemicals, ceramic glazes, printmaking inks, live model fees, hazardous waste disposal, and miscellaneous supplies.
+Personal supplies such as clay, canvas, paints, photographic paper, brushes and tools are not included in this amount.
 Supply lists are provided by instructors at the first class meeting.

-MFAH members at the Patron level and above are eligible for a 10% discount on tuition for two adults in the same member household.
-Discount applies to one (1) course per student, per semester.
+MFAH members at the Patron level and above make take 10% off the tuition of one (1) course per semester.
+Discount applies to one (1) studio or art history course per student, per semester, and is available to up to 2 adult members in the named member household.
+Member discounts are not available for workshops.
 Please contact the Membership Department for more information.

 Faculty Counseling and Placement